 Koelreuteria bipinnata Chinese flame tree

 Chinese lantern fruit capsules in late summer are more colorful than those of K. paniculata, goldenrain tree.
 See a handsome pair on Jane Stanford Way at the crosswalk southeast of the Knight Management Center.
 Half a dozen grow around the lawn and sand volleyball court of Willis Court at Rains Houses, but they have not been thriving.
-The two K. paniculata placed among them, probably not by intent, provide an opportunity to compare the species: K. bipinnata, of course, are the ones with bipinnate leaves, though other differences in leaflet size, shape, and margins may be observed.
+The two K. paniculata placed among them provide an opportunity to compare the species: K. bipinnata, of course, are the ones with bipinnate leaves, though other differences in leaflet size, shape, and margins may be observed.

 Name derivation: Koelreuteria – after J.G Koelreuter (1733–1806), German professor of botany; bipinnata – bipinnate (the leaves).